Teeenoob/vc-css/README.md

-Please fork it or somehow contact me to continue this.
+Please notify me if you gonna update this for me.

 ## Snippets
 ----